GatherSpot/prd/template/5-mvp.md

 ## User Stories and Key Features

 1. **User Story for university citizens:**
-    - “As an university citizen, I want to be informed of all social events organized inside my university so that I can register if I am interested ”
+    - “As an university citizen, I want to be informed of all social events organized inside my university so that I can register if I am interested.”

 2. **User Story for event organizers:**
-    - “As an event organizer inside a university, I want to be able to post events so that students can stay informed about all social activities without relying on physical flyers or other outdated methods”
+    - “As an event organizer inside a university, I want to be able to post events so that students can stay informed about all social activities without relying on physical flyers or other outdated methods.”

 3. **User Story for participants:**
     - "As a participant, I want to be able to pay the registration fee directly through the app to avoid having to bring money to the event."